JeuJeus/homepage/README.md

 - Modern Design
 - Fully Responsive
 - One Page Layout
+- works without JS (no slideshos, only still images)

 ## Built with:
-- Bootstrap 4
+- Bootstrap 5
-- jQuery
 - FontAwesome

 ---